-The BCCM/IHEM public collection has grown to almost 15000 strains.
-Its diversity is represented by more than 350 genera and more than 1200 species of Ascomycetes, Basidiomycetes and Zygomycetes.
-The majority are human and animal pathogens, allergenic strains or mycotoxin producing species, isolated from clinical cases or from the patient’s environment.
+BCCM/IHEM is a collection of yeasts and moulds of medical and veterinary interest.
+It gathers almost 15000 strains representing more than 350 genera and 1200 species of Ascomycetes, Basidiomycetes and Zygomycetes.
+The majority are human and animal pathogens, allergenic strains, mycotoxin producing species or various contaminants, isolated from clinical cases or from the human environment in general.

 The BCCM/IHEM-collection has incorporated the entire collection of Raymond Vanbreuseghem (RV-collection) which was formerly housed at the Institute of Tropical Medicine (Antwerp) and includes numerous rare isolates from tropical regions.